TOG11/DotPianoMidiPlayer/README.md

 ### https://togi-cloud.ngrok.io/tdcn/account is where you can access it from.
 simply create an account and upload your midi file.
 <br>
+After your file has been uploaded, scroll down the TDCN dashboard, and run a file scan. <br> then copy the midi files name you want to play (YOUR_MIDI.mid) and paste it into Search For Files, <br> then, copy the download link, and put into as the fileurl var in the main script.<br>
-After your files have been uploaded, copy the link to the .mid file download, go to the config for script.js (at the top of script.js) and paste it here,
+ go to the config for script.js (at the top of script.js) and paste it here,
  ```node
   const fileurl = 'DownloadLinkGoesHere'
   ```